OpenPoiesis/poietic-diagram/README.md

 Main features:

+- Notation: collection of pictograms and connector glyphs that define visual representation of a design.
-- Pictogram collections with geometry and pictogram layout metadata
+- Pictograms: visual symbol with geometry, collision shape, mask and other layout related metadata.
-- Connector to shape touch point calculation using collision shapes
-- Connector vector representation (path) calculation
+- Connector Glyphs: visual description of a connector between two diagram blocks (objects).
+- Connector Geometry: computation of connector touch points, arrow-heads, and routing through mid-points.
+- Export of diagrams into SVG.
-- Extraction of pictograms from SVG images
+- Extraction of pictograms from SVG images.
-- Export of diagrams into SVG

  Note: Functionality requirements are driven by the needs of the Open Poiesis applications, such as [Poietic Playground](https://github.com/openpoiesis/poietic-playground)